logological/thesis-invitation/README.md

 The inner and outer page of the invitation are in separate documents to facilitate printing on a non-duplex colour printer.
-They are intended to be printed 2-up on A4 paper, so each page is actually A5 size.
-The RSVP cards are printed as-is on A4 paper.
+They are intended to be printed 2-up on A4 card stock, so each page is actually A5 size.
+The RSVP cards are printed as-is on A4 cardstock and then manually cut to size.

 To compile the docments, you need [XeTeX](http://xetex.sourceforge.net/) (and various third-party